SWC-OSG-Workshop/general/README.md

 ============================
 #Software Carpentry - Open Science Grid (SWC-OSG) Workshop#
 ============================

+First, a note on why we work on `gh-pages` branch.
+Because GitHub renders the webpage when the HTML and markdown files are located at `gh-pages` branch.
+For example, the HTML and markdown files of the current `gh-pages` branch is rendered at the
+url: CurrentWebPage(http://swc-osg-workshop.github.io/general/).
+Since we want all the edits are displayed on the webpage, we want to directly work on `gh-pages`.
+This is the standard practice recomended by the software carpentry.

-The current repository contains the basic learning modules and necessary tools to set up a new workshop website.
+The current repo contains the basic learning modules and necessary tools to set up new websites for the up-comping worshops.
+We will edit the course materials in the current branch.
+Also we change the general look of the woskshop front page in the current repo.

 The sections below explain:

 *   How to set up the current git repo on your local machine.
 *   How do we add or edit the course materails.
 *   How do we edit the workshop front page.